micheljansen/vim-latex/Readme.markdown

 to install vim-latex.

+Optionally, add these lines to your _~/.vimrc.local_:
+    set grepprg=grep\ -nH\ $*

+    " OPTIONAL: This enables automatic indentation as you type. filetype indent on

+    " OPTIONAL: Starting with Vim 7, the filetype of empty .tex files defaults to " 'plaintex' instead of 'tex', which results in vim-latex not being loaded.
+    " The following changes the default filetype back to 'tex': let g:tex_flavor='latex'

 Using
 -----

+Just open any .tex file and then in normal mode hit:
+  * **\ll** to complile
+  * **\lv** to view
+  * **\ls** to jump to the current cursor position using synctex

 Depending on your configuration, the vim latex suite might require some additional fiddling in order to work.